join-sigma/sigma-web/_guilds/resillience.md

 layout: default
 header-title: Resilience
 gg-link: https://swgoh.gg/g/4969/resilience/
-gg-link-text: Sigma Alliance Alpha on swgoh.gg
+gg-link-text: Sigma Alliance Resilience on swgoh.gg
 short-description: EU based
 intro_paragraph: You can edit edit `pages/guilds/resilience.md` in a text editor.
 ---

 ### About Us

-Resilience is the newest guild in Sigm Alliance.
-The guild was formed in August 2016 under TeamSkunk and now crushes ALL of the content.
-Alpha has a strong group of Officers and is an EU guild with a guild reset of 5:30pm GMT.
+Joining Sigma Alliance in May 2019, Resilience is the newest addition to the cluster.
+We are an European guild, with a sizable French and Swedish member base.
+Resilience is an active community within the vast member base of Sigma Alliance.
+When you’re a member of Resilience, you’re also a member of the Sigma Alliance.
+One big guild, built in to different tiers, based on activity, roster and performance, both US and EU based.

 ### Requirements

-* We are focusing on Territory Wars, require tickets and want you to check discord daily.
+In order to join Resilience, you are required to
+* Have a 3 million GP
+* Have Discord
+* Have a swgoh.gg account
+* Have hSTR ready rooster.
+* Be able to complete 90 Combat waves in TB
+* Contribute 600 tickets daily

 ### Raid Info

 #### The Pit

-* Raid Launch is at 7:00pm GMT
+* Sim Raid Heroic Pit is launced on auto at 17:00hrs UTC.
-* We use join period of 24h and the raid opens up for ZERG.
+* We use join period of 24hrs.

 #### hAAT Raid:

-* Raid Launch is at 7:15pm GMT
+* Raid Launch is at 18:00hrs UTC.
-* We use join period of 24h and the raid opens up for ZERG.
+* We use join period of 24hrs.

 #### Hstr Raid:

-* Raid Launch is at 8:00pm GMT
+* Raid Launch is at 18:00hrs UTC.
-* We use join period of 24h and the raid opens up for ZERG.
+* We use join period of 24hrs.

 ### Guild Rules